TNTurnerLab/3D-CLUMP/README.md

 ## Example runs

 When running, please make ensure that ```/opt/conda/envs/snakemake/bin``` is in the PATH.
-It is set by default, but if your cluster overwrites the Docker image envionment pathways, this will need to be either added to the path or by activiating the ```snakemake``` conda envionment.
+It is set by default, but if your cluster overwrites the Docker image environment pathways, this will need to be either added to the path or by activating the ```snakemake``` conda environment.

 #### Python docker run:
 ```